Chinese Opera : 戏曲 Xì qǔ

 There are a variety of forms in different regions of China through the ages but they broadly follow similar lines.

-Qing Emperor Qianlong is credited with developing Beijing (Peking) Opera from the Kunqu and other forms he saw in Anhui and Hubei provinces.
-It merges singing, acrobatics, mime, dance and dialogue into a single art form.
+Qing Emperor Qianlong is credited with developing Beijing (Peking) Opera from the Kunqu and other forms which he saw in Anhui and Hubei provinces.
+It merges singing, acrobatics, mime, dance and dialogue into a single artform.
 Dowager Empress Cixi was a great fan and patron of all the great actors of the day.
 As many as 10,000 operas were written at the peak of its popularity.
-It remains the main form of Chinese opera.
+This remains the main form of Chinese opera.

 Jiang Qing introduced a small repertoire of Revolutionary Operas that broadly followed the classical form but were now based on stories where the bad guys were land owners, aristocrats and merchants; however the music and movements came from the classical tradition, only the costumes and narrative were modern.
 A series were written about the revolts of peasants in the 1920s: ‘The Red Guard on Lake Honghu’; ‘the White-haired Girl’; ‘the Crossing of the River Dadu’; anti-Japanese operas: ‘Revolution Goes On’; ‘the Spark among the Reeds’; operas about the Korean War: ‘Raid against the White Tiger Regiment’ and ‘To Try the Chair’.
 On the fall of the Gang of Four in 1976 the revolutionary operas soon disappeared.